Canva Is Fine Until It Isn't

 - Extract a photography style from a reference image and apply it across products

-- Maintain identical lighting, shadows, and framing across a catalog programmatically
+- Help preserve lighting, shadows, and framing across a catalog through reusable settings

 These aren't minor feature gaps.
-They represent a fundamentally different approach to product imagery.
+They represent a different approach to product imagery.

 The Consistency Problem and Why It Costs You Sales